arangodb/docs/3.10/programs-arangoimport-details.md

   The values of system attributes `_id`, `_key`, and `_rev` cannot be updated or replaced in existing documents.

-- `replace`: each document present in the import file that is also present in the target collection already is replace by arangoimport. `replace` replaces the existing document entirely, resulting in a document with only the attributes specified in the import file.
+- `replace`: each document present in the import file that is already present in the target collection is replaced by arangoimport. `replace` replaces the existing document entirely, resulting in a document with only the attributes specified in the import file.